Teshynil/combatready/README.md

 automatically advance the turn.
 Shame is good enough in my opinion.
 If you need to pause the timer, it responds to FVTT's pause mechanic.

-Combat Ready is currently speced to work with FVTT versions 0.4.4 +
+Combat Ready is currently spected to work with FVTT version 0.7.9

 ## Note

-This module was made by Ken L. This repo is only used to handle upkeep for future FVTT versions.
+This module was made by Ken L. Then taken care by Jacob McAuley, later by Shawn Milligan now this is an attempt to give maitenance to the module.

 ## Installation Instructions

-Copy https://raw.githubusercontent.com/smilligan93/combatready/master/module.json into the module installer inside foundry when it asks for the manifest.
+Copy https://raw.githubusercontent.com/Teshynil/combatready/master/module.json into the module installer inside foundry when it asks for the manifest.

 OR